 A Don’t let the problem fester, contact your neighbour for a chat as soon as possible and do your best to keep the discussion cordial.
 Be reasonable, stick to the point at issue and know the legal position, just in case.
 Be prepared to compromise or share costs in order to keep the peace.

 If you can’t reach a solution, however, get outside help before relations deteriorate irreparably.
-Mediation UK (01773 822222; ukmediation.net) offers a free mediation service in many areas of the country.
+UK Mediation (01773 822222; ukmediation.net) offers a mediation service in many areas of the country.
 Otherwise you could ask a person known to both parties whether they would mediate.